-^{24.} Editor's Note: See 15 U.S.C. § 717(b).
+3. Editor's Note: See 15 U.S.C. § 717(b).

-- [2] Natural gas or petroleum drilling fluids; - [3] Natural gas or petroleum exploration, drilling, production or processing wastes; - [4] Natural gas or petroleum drilling treatment wastes (such as oils, frac fluids, produced water, brine, flowback, sediment and/or any other liquid or semiliquid material); - [5] Any chemical, waste oil, waste emulsified oil, mud, or sediment that was used or produced in the drilling, development, transportation, processing or refining of natural gas or petroleum; - [6] Soil contaminated in the drilling, transportation, processing or refining of natural gas or petroleum; - [7] Drill cuttings from natural gas or petroleum wells; or - [8] Any other wastes associated with the exploration, drilling, production or treatment of natural gas or petroleum. - (b) This definition specifically intends to include some wastes that may otherwise be classified as "solid wastes which are not hazardous wastes" under 40 CFR 261.4(b). - (c) The definition of "natural gas and/or petroleum extraction, exploration or production wastes" does not include: - [1] Recognizable and nonrecognizable food wastes; or - [2] Waste generated by agriculture use.
+- (a) Any of the following in any form, and whether or not such items have been excepted or exempted from the coverage of any federal or state environmental protection laws, or have been excepted from statutory or regulatory definitions of "industrial waste," "hazardous," or "toxic," and whether or not such substances are generally characterized as waste: - [1] Below regulatory concern radioactive material, or any radioactive material which is not below regulatory concern, but which is in fact not being regulated by the regulatory agency otherwise having jurisdiction over such material in the Town, whether naturally occurring or otherwise, in any case relating to, arising in connection with, or produced by or incidental to the exploration for, the extraction or production of, or the processing, treatment, or transportation of, natural gas, petroleum, or any related hydrocarbons; - [2] Natural gas or petroleum drilling fluids; - [3] Natural gas or petroleum exploration, drilling, production or processing wastes; - [4] Natural gas or petroleum drilling treatment wastes (such as oils, frac fluids, produced water, brine, flowback, sediment and/or any other liquid or semiliquid material); - [5] Any chemical, waste oil, waste emulsified oil, mud, or sediment that was used or produced in the drilling, development, transportation, processing or refining of natural gas or petroleum; - [6] Soil contaminated in the drilling, transportation, processing or refining of natural gas or petroleum; - [7] Drill cuttings from natural gas or petroleum wells; or - [8] Any other wastes associated with the exploration, drilling, production or treatment of natural gas or petroleum. - (b) This definition specifically intends to include some wastes that may otherwise be classified as "solid wastes which are not hazardous wastes" under 40 CFR 261.4(b). - (c) The definition of "natural gas and/or petroleum extraction, exploration or production wastes" does not include: - [1] Recognizable and nonrecognizable food wastes; or - [2] Waste generated by agriculture use.